Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 Access elements
 ----------------------
-Next, let's take a look on how we can access elements inside a Tensor.
+Next, let's take a look on how we can access elements of a Tensor.

 Get elements
 ***************************
-Just like python list/numpy.array/torch.tensor, on the python side, we can simply use *slice* to get the elements.
-See :numpy-slice:`This page <>` .
+Just like in python list/numpy.array/torch.tensor, on the python side, we can simply use *slice* to get the elements.
+See :numpy-slice:`This page <>` for more details.
-In c++, cytnx take this approach from python and bring it to our C++ API.
+In c++, cytnx takes this approach from python and brings it to our C++ API.
 You can simply use the **slice string** to access elements.

 For example: